fry69/loadenv/README.md

 unset sample
 ```

-Use the built-in `env` command to list all environment variable currently set (pipe it to `sort`, otherwise it is jumbled mess):
+Use the `env` command to list all environment variable currently set (pipe it to `sort`, otherwise it is a jumbled mess):

 ```shell
 env | sort